nikil-ravi/block-tetris/DEVELOPMENT.md

 - **5/6/20**
     - Improved block and grid rendering
     - Added final code to make the game work (albeit with a glitch)
+    - Added typedefs for block and grid arrays to enhance readability